-- 1. This Standard is determined under Section 18 of the Payment Systems (Regulation) Act 1998. - 2.
+- This Standard is determined under Section 18 of the Payment Systems (Regulation) Act 1998. - 2.
 This Standard applies to the payment system operated within Australia known as the EFTPOS system, which was designated as a payment system on 9 September 2004 and referred to below as the EFTPOS system. - 3.
-In this Standard:

-an 'acquirer' is a participant in the EFTPOS system that provides services to a merchant to allow that merchant to accept a debit card;

-'cash out' means the provision of cash to a cardholder by a merchant, as a result of a debit card transaction at the merchant;

-'debit card' means a card issued by a participant in the EFTPOS system that allows the cardholder to make payments to merchants for goods and services or obtain cash out using the EFTPOS system by accessing a deposit account held at the participant;

-'debit card transaction' or 'transaction' means a transaction in Australia between a debit cardholder and a merchant involving the purchase of goods and services and/or the provision of cash out using a debit card;
+In this Standard: - an 'acquirer' is a participant in the EFTPOS system that provides services to a merchant to allow that merchant to accept a debit card; - 'cash out' means the provision of cash to a cardholder by a merchant, as a result of a debit card transaction at the merchant: - 'debit card' means a card issued by a participant in the EFTPOS system that allows the cardholder to make payments to merchants for goods or services and/or obtain cash out using the EFTPOS system by accessing a deposit account held at the participant; - 'debit card transaction' or 'transaction' means a transaction in Australia using the EFTPOS system; - 'financial year' is the 12-month period ending 30 June; - an 'issuer' is a participant in the EFTPOS system that issues debit cards to its customers: - 'merchant' means a merchant in Australia that accepts a debit card for payment for goods or services and/or that provides cash out;

-'financial year' is the 12-month period ending 30 June;

-an 'issuer' is a participant in the EFTPOS system that issues debit cards to its customers;

-'merchant' means a merchant in Australia that accepts a debit card for payment of goods and services and/or that provides cash out;